-Exercice 12: Propose a CEP architecture using MQTT.
-To test with one publisher of an event with an integer value X, one substance a complex event processing that transform event X in event sin(X) and
+Exercice 12 : Propose a CEP architecture using MQTT.
+To test it, implement a simple example that uses mosquito with one publisher of an event with an integer value X, one subscriber waiting for an event with the value sin(X) and a complex event processing that transform event X in event sin(X).